Autumn House Press

-Autumn House Press is an independent, non-profit literary publishing company based in Pittsburgh, Pennsylvania, United States.
+Autumn House Press is an independent nonprofit literary publishing company based in Pittsburgh.

 History

-Autumn House Press was founded in 1998 by Michael Simms when prominent American publishers, driven by economic concerns, dramatically reduced their poetry lists.
-As a result, influential contemporary poets were left struggling to find publishers.
-Over time, Autumn House started publishing fiction and nonfiction titles as well.
-Since its founding, Autumn House has published over 100 titles, including full-length collections of poetry, short stories, and essays as well as memoirs, novels, anthologies, and poetry chapbooks, most of which are still in print.
+Autumn House Press was founded in 1998 by Michael Simms when prominent American publishers started reducing their poetry lists and contemporary poets were left without publishers.
+Over time, Autumn House started publishing fiction and non-fiction titles as well as poetry.
+Since its founding, Autumn House has published over 100 titles, including collections of poetry, short stories, and essays as well as memoirs, novels, anthologies, and poetry chapbooks, most of which are still in print.

-In 2016, founder and then editor-in-chief Michael Simms retired after 18 impressive years.
-Christine Stroud took on the role of editor in chief and Melissa Becker became board president.
+In 2016, founder and then-editor-in-chief Michael Simms retired after 18 years.
+Christine Stroud took on the role of editor-in-chief and Melissa Becker became board president.

-Books and Authors
+Books and authors

-The press publishes books of poetry, fiction, and nonfiction by such authors as Ada Limón, Danusha Laméris, Ed Ochester, Gerald Stern, and Patricia Jabbeh Wesley.
-Other prominent Autumn House authors include Sheryl St. Germain, who was named the Louisiana Writer of the Year in 2018, Cameron Barnett, who received the Carol R. Brown Creative Achievement Awards for Emerging Artist and whose debut collection, The Drowning Boy's Guide to Water, was a finalist for the NAACP Image Award.
+The press publishes books of poetry, fiction, and nonfiction by authors such as Ada Limón, Ed Ochester, Gerald Stern, Patricia Jabbeh Wesley, Sheryl St. Germain, Cameron Barnett, and Michael X. Wang.

-Autumn House Press's other especially notable titles include Further News of Defeat by Michael X. Wang, which won the 2021 PEN/Robert W. Bingham Prize for Debut Short Story Collection.
-Anxious Attachments by Beth Alvarado the Oregon Book Award in 2020.
-In 2013, Clifford Thompson's Love for Sale and Other Essays won the Whiting Foundation Award.

 The press also publishes comprehensive anthologies including New America: Contemporary Literature for a Changing Society and When She Named Fire: An Anthology of Contemporary Poetry by American Women.

-Autumn House Press titles have been reviewed in such venues as Publishers Weekly, Booklist, The Georgia Review, The Hollins Critic, The Times Literary Supplement, and the Washington Independent Review of Books.
-Poems and excerpts have been featured in venues such as The New York Times Magazine, The Slowdown, American Life in Poetry, Lit Hub, The Millions, and Cleveland Review of Books.
-The press was featured on Ploughshares as part of their "Indie Spotlight" interview series.
+Autumn House Press titles have been reviewed in Publishers Weekly, Booklist, The Georgia Review, The Hollins Critic, The Times Literary Supplement, and the Washington Independent Review of Books.
+Poems and excerpts have been featured in The New York Times Magazine, The Slowdown, American Life in Poetry, Literary Hub, The Millions, and Cleveland Review of Books.
+The press was featured in Ploughshares as part of their "Indie Spotlight" interview series.